sajjadGG/book-python/basics/oop/type-annotation.rst

 =========
 .. highlights::
     * All classes are types
     * Always depend upon abstraction not an implementation (SOLID Dependency Inversion Principle).
-More info :ref:`OOP SOLID`
+More information in :ref:`OOP SOLID`

 .. code-block:: python